 These are not women or people we should fear.
 They are lost and scared and have suffered greatly.
 I hope we can all support my daughter’s conclusion that they need our help, not our scorn.

 Prue Posner, BeaconThe Current is a nonprofit supported by its readers and provided free to the community.
-Please consider a tax-deductible contribution.
+Please consider a tax-deductible contribution of $5 per month.